"They did a couple of different surveys. They they had one "bucket" survey asking about

 "It's just kind of a draw for people to come up and go "Hey, what's that?
 I didn't know you guys had that" and it's a good conversation starter.

-(Lisa Gresham, Whatcom County Library System, 2024)
+(Lisa Gresham, Whatcom County Library System)

-a picture of many single-item collections for things like Tools or Toys.
-From pans, karaoke machines, ghost hunting kits, and air quality testers, The creativity in collection
+a picture of many single-item collections such as Tools or Toys.
+From muffin pans, karaoke machines,

-"Things" in action outside the library.
+to photograph and capture all these diverse "Things" in action outside the library.